amartellram/developing-soft-skills-notes/ManagingConflict.md

-# 1. Managing Conflict Best Practices
+#  Managing Conflict Best Practices

-## 1.1 Improve your conflict competency
+## 1. Improve your conflict competency

 ### 1.2 Conflict competency skills

+* Unresolved conflict impacts productivity and results and erodes away at culture.
+* As we strengthen our conflict compentency skills, we lessen the disruption and emotional pain.

+"Leadership is a full-contact sport, and if you cannot or will not address conflict in a healthy, productive fashion, you should not be in a leadership role."

 ### 1.3 Know thyself